tacman/lemon-squeezy/sfcasts/dynamic-data.md

 bin/console make:migration
 ```

 Let's check it out!
-Back in `migrations/`... down here... it looks like a new
+In `migrations/`... down here... it looks like a new
 column was added. *Nice*!
 Up here, we can add a description:

 > Add a column to store the LS variant ID on Product.

-Back in our terminal, *run* the migration:
+Back in our terminal, *run* the migration with:

 ```terminal
 bin/console doctrine:migrations:migrate
 ```

 Now, in `src/DataFixtures/AppFixtures.php`, set our new field to the variant ID
 from the LemonSqueezy dashboard.
-You can find that by clicking on "Store", "
+You can find that by clicking on "Store",
-Products", the three dots at the end of our product here, and selecting "Copy
+"Products", the three dots at the end of our product here, and selecting "Copy
 variant ID".
 Paste that and... tada!
 The first one is *done*!
 But what kind of
 designer lemonade stand would we be if we only had one kind of lemonade to
 choose from?
 Let's add more based on our fixtures!